 We invite all hard-working, conscientious students to apply to SCCO’s renowned Doctor of Optometry (OD) program.
-To be admitted, you must first satisfy certain eligibility and academic requirements (prerequisites).
+A competitive applicant is advised to have an overall GPA of at least 3.0 and 300 score in the Academic Average section of the OAT.
+To be considered for admission, you must first satisfy certain eligibility and academic requirements (prerequisites).
 SCCO’s requirements are based on the high standards set by California Optometry Law, as well as professional accrediting bodies, and by the Admissions Policy Committee.

 To be considered for admission to SCCO's professional OD program, you must satisfy two academic components: 1) bachelor’s degree or minimum units, and 2) prerequisite coursework.